 Some Pharisees came and tested him by asking, "Is it lawful for a man to divorce his wife?"

-Suppose you have to counsel a Christian in matters of remarrying.
+Granted that, suppose you have to counsel a Christian in matters of remarrying.
 On the horns of such a dilemma you may first find that the weight of Mark and Luke is twice as heavy as the weight of Matthew - supposedly, in that they are 2:1.
-Still, do not forget to ask about authenticity, and also take in all and get a good grasp: In Romans and New Testament letters remarriage is permitted after a husband or wife dies: it is even encouraged in some cases [Romans 7:1-3, 1 Corinthians 7:8-9, 7:39, 1 Timothy 5:14].
+Still, do not forget to ask about authenticity, and also take in all for a good grasp: In Romans and New Testament letters remarriage is permitted after a husband or wife dies: it is even encouraged in some cases [Romans 7:1-3, 1 Corinthians 7:8-9, 7:39, 1 Timothy 5:14].
 Such passages further confirm the One Deal for Gentile followers - non-Jewish Christians that is laid bare in Acts 15 and 21:25)

 Take sensible counsel in the matter before divorcing.

 Marriage is a fine basis for individuals to be nurtured.
 In marriage, each partner develops a complementary role with appreciative recognition of the other's favours and skills.
-It is to be a gentle partnership of equality.
+It may become a gentle partnership of equality.

 Divorce.
 Separation or divorce is not prohibited in handed-over Buddhism.
-Men and women must have the liberty to separate if they really cannot agree with each other.
 Separation is preferable to avoid miserable family life for a long period of time.
 One guiding principle is not to do harm to others or to oneself.
-Buddha further advises old men not to have young wives, as the old and young are unlikely to be compatible, which in case creates undue problems.
+Buddha further advises old men not to have young wives, as the old and young are unlikely to be compatible, which soon enough creates undue problems.

 The Essence of the Foregoing